quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 When sending PTO packets, one can include an IMMEDIATE_ACK frame to elicit an immediate acknowledgment.
-This avoids delaying acknowledgements of PTO packets by the ack delay, reducing tail latency and allowing the sender to exclude the peer's max_ack_delay from subsequent PTO calculations.
+This avoids delaying acknowledgements of PTO packets by the acknowledgement delay, reducing tail latency and allowing the sender to exclude the peer's max_ack_delay from subsequent PTO calculations.

 # Determining Acknowledgment Frequency {#implementation}